Audience Measurement for Publishers (AMP), will be the new audience measurement service, which will supersede NRS.

 When will AMP data be in the market?

-PAMCo started to collect AMP data in January 2017 and current plan is to launch the full AMP data set in February 2018.
+PAMCo started to collect AMP data in January 2017 and current plan is to launch the full AMP data set in Spring 2018.

 How will AMP be different to NRS data?